 Professor Tim Bedford, Associate Principal, University of Strathclyde

-Alyssa Gilbert, Director of Policy and Translation at the Grantham Institute for Climate Change and the Environment, Imperial University, and Chair, The COP26 Universities Network
+Alyssa Gilbert, Director of Policy and Translation at the Grantham Institute for Climate Change and the Environment, Imperial College London, and Chair, The COP26 Universities Network

 Matt Toombs, Director for Partnerships and Engagement, COP26 Unit, Cabinet Office